-The history of ancient Egyptians is always included in school curriculums, however, I have noticed that they fail to comment on what the diet of the ancient Egyptians was.
+The history of ancient Egyptians is always included in school curriculums.
+Here's information on the diet of the ancient Egyptians.

 Many people are surprised to find that a few of the foods ancient Egyptians consumed are still being eaten today!
 For example, ful medammes, a fava bean dish that is often a breakfast food, is now the National Dish of Egypt and was eaten in the Pharaonic periods.
 Hummus was also served in ancient Egypt as well.

 What the ancient Egyptians ate varied depending on their social and financial status.
 The more money and power you had, the better you ate.

 Several fruits were eaten in ancient Egypt, depending on the period.
 What was available depended on agriculture and trade.
 Popular fruits in ancient Egypt include:

 Several types of meats were eaten, including pork in some regions.